-The following program components are necessary for accredited membership in National Children’s Alliance:
+The following program components are necessary for accredited membership in the national children’s alliance

-- Multidisciplinary Team (MDT): A multidisciplinary team for response to child abuse allegations includes representation from the following:
+Multidisciplinary Team: A multidisciplinary team for response to child abuse allegations includes representation from the following:

-- Forensic Interviews: Forensic interviews are conducted in a manner which is of a neutral, fact finding nature, and coordinated to avoid duplicative interviewing.
+Forensic Interviews: Forensic interviews are coordinated to avoid duplicative interviewing and are conducted in a manner that is legally sound and of a neutral, fact finding nature.

-- Medical Evaluation: Specialized medical evaluation and treatment are to be made available to CAC clients as part of the team response, either at the CAC or through coordination and referral with other specialized medical providers.
+Medical Evaluation: Specialized medical evaluations and treatment services are available to all CAC clients and are coordinated as part of the Multidisciplinary Team response.

-- Case Review: Team discussion and information sharing regarding the investigation, case status and services needed by the child and family are to occur on a routine basis.
+Case Review: A formal process on which multidisciplinary discussion and information sharing regarding the investigation, case status, and services needed by the child and family must occur on a routine basis.

-- Case Tracking: CACs must develop and implement a system for monitoring case progress and tracking case outcomes for team components.
+Case Tracking: Children’s Advocacy Centers must develop and implement a system for monitoring case progress and tracking case outcomes for all Multidisciplinary Team components.

 Organizational Capacity: A designated legal entity responsible for program and fiscal operations has been established and implements basic sound administrative policies and procedures.